syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/showcases/2014-08-05-star-alliance.md

 title: Star Alliance Extranet
 name: star-alliance-extranet
 category: showcases
-summary: The Star Alliance Extranet.
+summary: "The Star Alliance Extranet is a portal, collaboration and document management solution for information dissemination and team cooperation across the employee network of its member airlines."
 images:
   - name: Star Alliance Extranet
     file: star-alliance.jpg
 ---